Goto First Hit

 Trustee is not in a position to readily identify all ultimate beneficiaries (service trusts and large discretionary trusts)

 20. In instances where the head trust has sub-trusts that are also head trusts in their own right, the trustee of the first level head trust, may not, in practice, be in a position to readily identify all ultimate beneficiaries.
 This arrangement typically exists where a number of professionals operate a service trust, but may also occur in other large discretionary trusts.
-In such instances (and where paragraphs 23, 24, and 25 of this Law Administration Practice Statement are not applicable) it is accepted that the head trust may not be in a position to identify all ultimate beneficiaries.
+In such instances (and where paragraphs 23 to 25 of this practice statement are not applicable) it is accepted that the head trust may not be in a position to identify all ultimate beneficiaries.
 Where this occurs, the trustee of the head trust will not be required to prepare and lodge a UB statement unless requested by the Commissioner.
 As stated above, it is acknowledged that sub-trusts could also be head trusts in their own right.
 It is expected that the trustees of the sub-trusts will have knowledge of the ultimate beneficiaries and will consider if there are ultimate beneficiaries presently entitled to the income of the trust and consequently whether there is a UBNT liability and an obligation to lodge a UB statement.

 Trustee cannot obtain a TFN from a beneficiary but can identify the beneficiary (minors and tax exempt charities)